FilipFl/hex2048/README.md

 </p>

 ## Project Overview 🎉
 The project is a variation over a classic "2048" game, but this time based on hexagonal map.
 It's more advanced continuation of a university project.
-The game contains classic hot-seat game, possibility to play via LAN network and features replay mode and automatic scoreboard.
-In addition in the latest update I introduced simple AI bot to play with, in single player mode, feel free trying to beat it ;) Project is still in development with visual upgrades planned.
+The game contains classic hot-seat game, possibility to play via LAN network, includes single player game versus AI opponent and features replay mode and automatic scoreboard.
+Project is still in development with visual upgrades planned.
 ## Tech/framework used 🔧

 | Tech                                                    | Description                              |